-The drunken Brooklyn slacker is bored.
+The drunken Brooklyn slacker looks bored.

-The film, starring popular comedian Tim Heidecker in a dramatic role, was financed with help from Indiana-based music label Jagjaguwar, founded in Charlottesville in the mid-’90s.
-(Alverson has released nine albums on the label with his folk bands Drunk and Spokane, the last coming in 2007.)
+Like many of his films, "The Comedy," starring comedian Tim Heidecker in a dramatic role, was financed with help from Indiana-based music label Jagjaguwar, founded in Charlottesville in the mid-’90s.
+Alverson has released nine albums on the label with folk bands Drunk and Spokane, the last one coming in 2007.

 - On Rockaway Beach in Queens, New York, Rick Alverson directs actor Tim Heidecker during a scene in his 2012 film, “The Comedy.”
 With it, the Richmond director broke through to national audiences.

-A Chicago Sun critic on the late Roger Ebert’s site wrote: “The strength of this film is that we have no idea where it will go.
+While making the festival rounds, “The Comedy” had critics praising its singular vision and others slamming its lack of moral indignation for its protagonist.
+Industry types walked out of the movie's Sundance screenings — not that unusual — likely hastened by the lack of proper attention to commercial viability.
+A Chicago Sun critic wrote: “The strength of this film is that we have no idea where it will go.
 The problem is that we might not care where this film will go. … Nevertheless, the movie did get me to think, and that is a success and almost a redemption of its own.”

 - A peek into the forthcoming Rick Alverson film, “Entertainment,” starring comedian Gregg Turkington aka Neil Hamburger.